Property Owners Association

 Your POA annual assessment invoice is mailed by December 1 and is due January 1st of each year and will be considered delinquent if not paid by January 15.
 Please make payments to the POA at the address noted above (and on your invoice) indicating your lot number(s) and Mountain Springs Ranch Property Owners Association on your check.
 For other payment options, please contact DAMC.

 To ensure that Mountain Springs Ranch develops in a way that the documents you signed at closing envisioned, and to enhance long-term property values, every property owner must comply with the Mountain Springs Ranch Declaration of Covenants, Conditions and Restrictions (DCCRs), the Supplemental Declarations for each gated neighborhood, and the Architectural and Site Design Guidelines.
 If you did not receive a copy of these documents, or cannot find them, please contact your title company and request a copy, or you may also download them from this website under Docs & Forms - Governing Documents.

 In our experience, most violations occur because owners, architects, designers, builders and subcontractors are unaware of the restrictions and rules.
 It is the property owner's responsibility to make sure that all parties are aware of, and comply with, the DCCRs and Architectural and Site Design Guidelines.

 Architectural Control Committee Review

 Landscaping plans must be submitted to the Architectural Control Committee for approval prior to commencing any work.
 Landscaping for new construction must be submitted to the Architectural Control Committee within 60 days of the completion of home construction and landscaping must be installed within 90 days of completion of construction.
-Property owners are encouraged to review Section 9.4 of the Declaration of Covenants, Conditions and Restrictions (DCCRs) prior to developing plans.
+Property owners are encouraged to review the ASDGs and Section 9.4 of the Declaration of Covenants, Conditions and Restrictions (DCCRs) prior to developing plans.